MathandCSNerd/GpuCudaRle_Experiment/README.md

 This is experimental CUDA software I wrote for the purposes of run-length-encoding data on a gpu.

-The primary purpose of this software was to compress multi-gigabyte (and sometime multi-terabyte) data I had which was also had very long runs of the same digit.
+The primary purpose of this software was to compress multi-gigabyte (and sometimes multi-terabyte) data I had which was also had very long runs of the same digit.
 Most importantly the impact on the cpu had to be minimal because

 I had originally planned to add some other types of compression (gzip for example), but I've decided to transition that code to OpenCL and abandon this project.